-- Tell the contractor that there is a child care facility located on the property and that the Healthy Schools Act requirements must be followed - Provide the child care facility with an annual list of all pesticides expected to be used by the contractor - Notify the child care 120 hours (5 days) before any contractor plans to make a pesticide application and provide the product name, manufacturer, active ingredient, EPA registration number, intended date of application, areas of application, and reason for application
+Inform the contractor there is a child care facility on the property and that the Healthy Schools Act must be followed

+Provide the child care facility with an annual list of all pesticides expected to be used by the contractor Notify the child care center 120 hours (5 days) before any contractor plans to make a pesticide application and provide the pesticide product information including:

-IF YOU APPLY PESTICIDES YOURSELF, YOU ARE REQUIRED TO:
+- Product name

+- Manufacturer

+- Active ingredient

+- EPA registration number

+- Intended date of application

+- Areas of application

+- Reason for application

+If you apply pesticides on the property yourself, you are required to:

-- Take a DPR-approved Healthy Schools Act training course before applying a pesticide and annually thereafter - Provide the child care facility with an annual list of all pesticides you expect to use - Notify the child care facility 120 hours (5 days) before you plan to make a pesticide application and provide the product name, manufacturer, active ingredient, EPA registration number, intended date of application, areas of application, and reason for application - Report all pesticides applied during the year to DPR by January 30th using form DPR-HSA-118 available at https://apps.cdpr.ca.gov/schoolipm/
+Take a DPR-approved Healthy Schools Act training course before applying a pesticide and annually thereafter

+Provide the child care facility with an annual list of all pesticides expected to be used

+Report all pesticides applied during the year to DPR by January 30th using form DPR-HSA-118 available at www.cdpr.ca.gov Notify the child care center 120 hours (5 days) before you plan to make a pesticide application and provide the pesticide product information including:

+- Product name

+- Manufacturer

+- Active ingredient

+- EPA registration number

+- Intended date of application

+- Areas of application

+- Reason for application

-Some types of pesticides only require training, and do not require notifying or reporting.
-These include antimicrobials (disinfectants, such as bleach), self-contained baits or traps, gels or pastes used as crack and crevice treatments, and pesticides exempt from registration with U.S. EPA (25(b) products).
+Notification and reporting are not required when these types of pesticides are used by the property owner or staff: antimicrobials (such as disinfectants), self-contained baits or traps, gels or pastes used as crack and crevice treatments, and FIFRA 25(b) pesticide products excempt from U.S. EPA registration.
+Training is required for any pesticide.